Conflict of interest: Direct adversity to current client

 An attorney owes the client undivided loyalty.
 The courts have described this principle as "integral to the nature of an attorney's duty."
-Without undivided loyalty, irreparable damage may be done "to the existing client's sense of trust and security – features essential to the effective functioning of the fiduciary relationship…" A key feature of the duty of loyalty is that an attorney may not act directly adverse to a current client or represent a litigation adversary of the client in an unrelated matter.
+Without undivided loyalty, irreparable damage may be done "to the existing client's sense of trust and security – features essential to the effective functioning of the fiduciary relationship..."
+A key feature of the duty of loyalty is that an attorney may not act directly adverse to a current client or represent a litigation adversary of the client in an unrelated matter.
 The damage done is to the client's confidence that the lawyer is serving their interests faithfully.
-The most obvious example of a lawyer acting directly adverse to a client is when the lawyer sues the client.
+An example of a lawyer acting directly adverse to a client is when the lawyer sues the client.
 At the other end of the spectrum is when a lawyer represents business competitors of the client who are not adverse to it in a lawsuit or negotiation.
-Representing business competitors of a client in unrelated matters does not constitute direct adversity nor give rise to a loyalty conflict.
+Representing a client's business competitors in unrelated matters does not constitute direct adversity nor give rise to a loyalty conflict.
 As one state bar ethics committee has noted:

 Direct adversity may arise in litigation when an attorney sues a client or defends an adversary in an action their client has brought.
-It may also arise in the context of business negotiations, when a lawyer negotiates on behalf of an adversary against a current client, even if the matter is unrelated to any matter the lawyer is handling for the client.
+It may also arise in business negotiations, when a lawyer negotiates on behalf of an adversary against a current client, even if the matter is unrelated to any matter the lawyer is handling for the client.
 However, merely advocating opposite sides of the same legal issue does not give rise to direct adversity.
 Even if a lawyer's advocacy in an unrelated matter may make unfavorable law for another client, such effects are only indirect and not subject to the conflicts rules.
-There is no conflict in advocating positions that may turn out to be unfavorable to another client so long as the lawyer is not directly litigating or negotiating against that client.
+There is no conflict in advocating positions that may be unfavorable to another client so long as the lawyer is not directly litigating or negotiating against that client.